 If configured for the attenuation mode the display will show the monitor output level as an attenuation value in reference to the maximum output.
 This is in the form of 0.5-dB steps less than the maximum of 0.0 dB.
-So a display of -40.5 would indicate that the post-fader digital and analog monitor output is set to be 40.5 dB below the maximum level.
+So a display of -40.5 would indicate that the monitor output is set to be 40.5 dB below the maximum level.
 As the rotary level control is moved counterclockwise the output level will go down and the indicated value will get more negative.